gasparllamazares/QRcryptor/README.md

   * Modules used: Cryptography, time, random, tqdm, pyfiglet, keyboard, os, termcolor, pynput

 # Program details
-   Mainly dedicated to Oviedo university to help and prevent forgery in lottery tickets
+   Mainly dedicated to Oviedo university to help and prevent forgery in lottery tickets.
+   Actually being used as a security system for a raffle going on.
+No issues found yet.

 # Program features
    * Mainly focused on number encryption to avoid forgery